 - To calculate the AR turnover down to the day, divide your ratio by 365.
 This is the average number of days it takes customers to pay their debt.

-- A “good” turnover ratio all depends on the industry but in general, you want it to be high.
-This suggests a company’s collection process is efficient and they have a high-quality customer base.
-It also indicates a business has a conservative credit policy.
+- A “good” turnover ratio depends on the industry, but in general, you want it to be high.
+A high turnover ratio suggests a company’s collection process is efficient, they have a high-quality customer base, and they have a conservative credit policy.

 - A continuously low turnover rate should be addressed immediately.
 It suggests a poor collection process, un-creditworthy customers, or a credit policy that’s too long.